afs35mm/Schorr-Eats/README.md

 # Schorr Eats

-Web app to keep a running tally of resturants around NYC. (world?)
+Web app to keep a running tally of resturants around NYC.
+NodeJs on the back and Angular on the front.

 ###Highlights Include:
+- Node
+- Angular
 - Express
 - Mongo
 - Gulp